Japanese Car Brands (manufacturer car companies, logos)

 Daihatsu Logo

 Daihatsu Motor Co., Ltd is a subsidiary of Toyota Motor Corporation, which acquired it in 2016.
-The location of the brand is the city of Ikeda, Osaka Prefecture.
-The year of its appearance is 1907th.
-In the Japanese market, he manufactures small, extra compact, and subcompact cars known as “kei jidosha.”
-The arsenal of the enterprise also includes hybrid cars and 2-stroke diesel engines.
+The brand, introduced in 1907, is located in Ikeda City, Osaka Prefecture.
+In the Japanese market, it produces small, ultra-compact, and subcompact cars known as “kei jidosha.”
+The company also has hybrid cars and 2-stroke diesel engines in its arsenal.

 Autobacs